 How is rental property depreciation calculated?

 Residential rental property uses 27.5-year straight-line depreciation under MACRS.
-Annual depreciation = (Purchase price - Land value) ÷ 27.5.
-Commercial property uses 39-year depreciation.
-The first and last year are pro-rated based on when you placed the property in service.
+Annual depreciation = (Purchase price − Land value + Improvements) ÷ 27.5.
+Commercial property uses 39 years.
+The first and last year are pro-rated using the mid-month convention.

 What is depreciation recapture?